Trusted-Execution/.github/profile/Terminology.md

   -- Within a normal process, there is no mechanism to ensure that an executable is genuine

 - **PLT**:  Procedure Linkage Table
+- **TX**: Trusted Execution (It's not Transmit, we're not programming UARTs).
+SGX is an implementation of an abstract concept called **TEE** Trusted Execution Environments.

 ## SGX Features this project will use